Athens

 National Archaeological Museum

-Visit the National Archaeological Museum, housing a vast collection of ancient Greek artifacts and art pieces
+Explore the National Archaeological Museum, home to a vast collection of ancient Greek artifacts including the Mask of Agamemnon.

 01:00 PM - 03:00 PM

-Indulge in a food tour of Athens, sampling traditional Greek dishes like souvlaki, moussaka, and baklava
+Indulge in a traditional Greek meal at a local taverna, savoring dishes like moussaka, tzatziki, and souvlaki.

 04:00 PM - 06:00 PM